TCP Connection Termination

 TCP states visited by ServerSide –

 Here we have not described what happens in certain scenarios like when both sides of a connection want to initiate or shut down at the same time.
-If you are interested in learning about more this and other advanced issues concerning TCP, you are encouraged to see Stevens’comprehensive book.
+If you are interested in learning more about this and other advanced issues concerning TCP, you are encouraged to see Stevens’comprehensive book.

 GATE Question –

 Consider a TCP client and a TCP server running on two different machines.
-After completing data transfer, the TCP client calls close to terminate the connection and a FIN segment is sent to the TCP server.
+After completing the data transfer, the TCP client calls close to terminate the connection and a FIN segment is sent to the TCP server.
 Server-side TCP responds by sending an ACK which is received by the client-side TCP.
-As per the TCP connection state diagram(RFC 793), in which state does the client side TCP connection wait for the FIN from the server-side TCP?
+As per the TCP connection state diagram(RFC 793), in which state does the client-side TCP connection wait for the FIN from the server-side TCP?